alteryx/evalml/contributing.md

 extra dependency.
 Push this change up and rerun `build_conda_pkg` on your branch.

-If you see that adding the dependency causes the build to fail, possibly because of conflicting versions, then undo your change to `latest_release_changes` while you figure out what happened.
+If you see that adding the dependency causes the build to fail, possibly because of conflicting versions, then undo your change to `latest_release_changes` while you figure out how to fix it.

 **Case 2: The latest dependency bot created a PR**
 If the latest dependency bot PR fails `build_conda_pkg`, it means our code doesn't support the latest version